 The hatchery is housed in a large wooden structure built on stilts over the sea near Bohey Dulang‘s main jetty.

 - open sea cages.

 The mini exhibition hall provides interesting information on giant clam spawning and seaweed farming.

-Next to the hall is a nursery, where visitors may find up to hundreds of baby giant clams lying in settlement tanks.
+Near the hall is a nursery, where visitors may find up to hundreds of baby giant clams living in settlement tanks.